 I’m drawn to projects where clarity and cohesion matter, but where the path isn’t always obvious: books, articles, research reports, questionnaires, and multimedia work.

-As both a writer and a researcher (and academic editor), I look for the layers beneath the surface: the patterns, gaps, and connections that shape a project’s logic and flow.
+As both a writer and a researcher (and academic editor and reviewer), I look for the layers beneath the surface: the patterns, gaps, and connections that shape a project’s logic and flow.
 Much of my own work is grounded in ethnographic thinking paying close attention to context, lived experience, and how meaning is produced across materials, voices, and settings.

 My feedback is precise, yes, but also curious: I want to understand how your work wants to grow, and help it develop naturally.

-My goal is simple: to help your story, argument, or findings take shape in a way that feels true to you, while keeping the process collaborative and tailored to your project.
+My goal is simple: to help your story, argument, piece of research, or findings take shape in a way that feels true to you, while keeping the process collaborative and tailored to your project.

 Background Story